Voluntary school contributions and elective subject contributions

 Voluntary school contributions in 2024

-• Voluntary school contribution rates in 2024 will remain capped at $110 for secondary schools and $51 for primary schools.
+• Voluntary school contributions in 2024 remain capped at $110 for secondary schools and $51 for primary schools.

-• Where a school’s 2023 voluntary contribution is below the capped amounts, the school may increase rates up to the capped amounts.
+• Where a school’s 2023 voluntary school contributions were below the capped amounts, the school may increase voluntary school contributions up to the capped amounts in 2024.

-• Schools with 2023 voluntary contributions above the capped amounts may not increase their 2024 voluntary contribution rates.
+• Schools whose 2023 voluntary school contributions were above the capped amounts may not increase their 2024 voluntary school contribution rates.

 2. Elective subject contributions